Teast

 • Original teacher Work Permit issued by the Ministry of Education

-When to apply for a teaching job
+When to apply for teaching jobs in Taiwan

 The school year in Taiwan begins in September (sometimes end of August) and ends in June every year.
 The year is split up into 2 semesters, with a holidays in between.
 Winter holidays are after the first semester in February and are usually about a week long.
 Summer holidays begin in July after the second semester and are around 2 months long.